Quantcast

 Plastic

-Plastic dog bowls are inexpensive and come in various colors and designs.
+Plastic dog bowls are inexpensive and come in various colors, but they may leach harmful chemicals, making them a less-than-ideal option for your pet’s daily use..
 However, they are not the safest option for pets as they are prone to scratches and can harbor bacteria, leading to health problems.

 Additionally, plastic bowls can contain harmful chemicals such as BPA, phthalates, and other toxic substances that can leach into your pet’s food or water over time.